BootBlock/PoSh-Backup/README.md

     ```powershell
     .\PoSh-Backup.ps1 -RunSet "DailyCriticalBackups"
     ```
     (Replace `"DailyCriticalBackups"` with the name of a defined set.
 If the "DailyCriticalBackups" set has a `PostRunAction`, it will be evaluated after all jobs in the set complete.
-This set-level action overrides any job-level post-run actions within the set.)
+This set-level action overrides any job-level post-run actions within the set.
+Log retention for jobs in this set will follow the set's `LogRetentionCount` if defined, otherwise job or global settings.)

-*   **Simulate a backup job (local archive creation, any remote transfers, checksum operations, SFX creation, CPU affinity application, and post-run actions will be simulated):**
+*   **Simulate a backup job (local archive creation, any remote transfers, checksum operations, SFX creation, CPU affinity application, log retention, and post-run actions will be simulated):**
     ```powershell
     .\PoSh-Backup.ps1 -BackupLocationName "MyDocumentsBackupSFX_GUI_Affinity" -Simulate
     ```